Skip to main content

 • Identify one large recurring cost to reduce.

-• Use quarterly spending audits to prevent creep.
+• Run quarterly spending audits to catch creep early.

 Part 2: Build a deliberate income growth plan

-Income does not rise by accident.
-It usually rises through focused skill strategy and clear negotiation outcomes.
+Income rarely rises by accident.
+It usually climbs through focused skill strategy and clear negotiation outcomes.

 Two year skill roadmap